Chances (TV series)

-Chances is an Australian prime time soap opera which aired from 29 January 1991 to 30 December 1992 on Nine Network.
+Chances is an Australian prime time soap opera which aired from 29 January 1991 to 31 December 1992 on Nine Network.
 The show was initially pitched by production company Beyond International, as a straightforward drama revolving around a middle-class family whose lives are transformed when they win $3 million in the lottery.
-However, the network requested raunchier, more erotic storylines in the vein of Number 96 and The Box, with contractually-obligated nudity and sex scenes.
+However, the network requested raunchier, more erotic storylines in the vein of Number 96 and The Box, with contractually-obliged nudity and sex scenes.
 Later episodes diverged considerably from the show's original premise, with increasingly bizarre plots involving man-eating plants, devil worshippers and neo-Nazi cults.

 The show has developed a cult following.

 Series history

 Development

-Chances was first made as a two-hour pilot in 1988, which remained unseen until the show's 2021 DVD release.
-With the exception of The Flying Doctors (1986-1993), the Nine Network had suffered a solid decade of soap opera flops that had failed to build an audience, including Taurus Rising (1982), Waterloo Station (1983), Starting Out (1983), Kings (1983), Possession (1985) and Prime Time (1986).
-As such, Chances was shelved in 1989, however after the network's latest soap attempt, Family and Friends (1990), was cancelled after just eight months, Chances was given the green light.
+Chances was first made as a two-hour pilot in 1988, but it remained unseen until the show's DVD release in 2021.
+With the exception of The Flying Doctors (1986–1993), the Nine Network had suffered a solid decade of soap opera flops that had failed to build an audience, including Taurus Rising (1982), Waterloo Station (1983), Starting Out (1983), Kings (1983), Possession (1985) and Prime Time (1986).
+As such, Chances was shelved in 1989, however after the network's latest soap attempt, Family and Friends (1990), was canceled after just eight months, Chances was given the green light.